Aging: What to expect

 - Schedule regular checkups.
 Visit your dentist or dental hygienist for regular dental checkups.

-With age, your skin thins and becomes less elastic and more fragile with a simultaneous decrease of fatty tissue just below the skin.
+With age, your skin thins and becomes less elastic and more fragile, and fatty tissue just below the skin decreases.
 You might notice that you bruise more easily.
 Decreased production of natural oils might make your skin drier.
 Wrinkles, age spots and small growths called skin tags are more common.

 What you can do